| Please note

 the edges into symmetrical curves tapering up to the wrapping:

-It requires some additional paring with the utility knife to
+or into the trickier bottleneck design: It requires some additional paring with the utility knife to

 get the shape right, and some finish sanding of the edges to smooth